How To Find Good Tenants Fast: The Ultimate Guide

 Secondary concerns to think about include assessing whether or not the prospective tenant will be tidy and respectful of your property during their tenancy.
 Though this is harder to determine, you can again look at indicating factors such as rental and eviction history.

-Factors you can’t use to judge a tenant
+Factors you can’t use when choosing a tenant

 When setting your tenant standard you must make sure not to discriminate against any of the protected classes.
 The Fair Housing Act prohibits discrimination in the purchase, sale, rental, or financing of housing – private or public – based on race, skin color, sex, nationality, or religion.
 The statute has been amended several times, including in 1988 to add disability and family status.